Skip to main content

 Identity verification is best achieved after the authenticator is registered and inside an authenticated session.
 It is crucial that the identity verification process has safeguards in place to verify the integrity of the authenticator - to protect both users and services from spoofing and other fraudulent threats.

-Build or Purchase?
+Build or purchase?

 You won't benefit from engineering this yourself!
 Although it likely includes facilitating third-party software and provided services - the service provider will become the asserting party of the digital identity.
 This covers the full responsibility of compliance including engineering and maintenance around all technological, identity data and cryptographic challenges needed to reach a sufficient level of assurance.